cucumber/docs/content/docs/guides/parallel-execution.md

 {{% block "java,kotlin" %}}
 Cucumber can be executed in parallel using **JUnit and Maven test execution plugins**.
 In JUnit the **feature files are run in parallel rather than scenarios**, which means **all the scenarios in a feature file will be executed by the same thread**.
 You can use either Maven Surefire or Failsafe plugin to execute the runners.

-- Create a Maven project in your favorite IDE using the [cucumber-archetype](/docs/guides/10-minute-tutorial/#create-an-empty-cucumber-project) or adding Cucumber dependencies to the POM as detailed [here](https://cucumber.io/docs/installation/java/#maven) and Junit dependencies [here](/docs/cucumber/checking-assertions/#junit).
+- Create a Maven project in your favorite IDE using the [cucumber-archetype](/docs/guides/10-minute-tutorial/#create-an-empty-cucumber-project) or by adding Cucumber dependencies to the POM as detailed [here](https://cucumber.io/docs/installation/java/#maven) and Junit dependencies [here](/docs/cucumber/checking-assertions/#junit).

 - Create a **parallel** folder (or any other name) in `src/test/resources` path and add the two feature files (`scenarios.feature` and `scenario-outlines.feature`) inside it.